du33169/usb-gadget-utils/README.md

     ./hid_gadget /dev/hidgX keyboard
     ```

-    Where X should be replaced by your real device number printed in last step, and "keyboard" could also be replaced by "mouse" to emulate a mouse.
+    Where X should be replaced by your real device number printed by the setup script step, and "keyboard" could also be replaced by "mouse" to emulate a mouse.

 5. The program will print all the commands that is supported.
-For example, type`--left-meta e` and press Enter, the host PC will open explorer if running Windows system.
+For example, type`--left-meta e` and press Enter, the host PC will open explorer on Windows system.

 ### python_wrap